Docs

 You can deal with unbilled charges while pausing a subscription as below:

-• Invoice now: You can choose to invoice the unbilled charges linked to the invoice right when the subscription is paused.
-If the subscription's Auto Collection is ON, Chargebee will try and collect the payment.
-If the payment fails, or Auto Collection is OFF, invoice will be closed and marked as Unpaid.
+• Invoice now: Invoice the unbilled charges linked to the invoice when the subscription is paused.
+If the subscription's Auto Collection is ON, Chargebee will try to collect the payment.
+If the payment fails or Auto Collection is OFF, the invoice will be closed and marked as Unpaid.

-• Retain as Unbilled: If you choose to retain the unbilled charges, the charges will be invoiced when the subscription resumes and the charges will be added in the next invoice raised - on resumption (if out of term) or the next invoice raised post resumption or can be invoiced manually.
-Also the user can choose to retain resumption charges as unbilled.
+• Retain as Unbilled: If you choose to retain the unbilled charges, the charges will be invoiced when the subscription resumes and added to the next invoice raised—on resumption (if out of term), the next invoice raised post resumption, or can be invoiced manually.
+The user can also choose to retain resumption charges as unbilled.

 Dunning